bsdevat/docker-nginx/README.md

 [![Build Status](https://travis-ci.org/bsdevat/docker-nginx.svg?branch=master)](https://travis-ci.org/bsdevat/docker-nginx)

 This docker image will be used for serving PHP and other projects.
-It's based on the idea of micro containers.
+It's based on the idea of micro containers and should be able to run without root privilege.
+This is a requirement to run on the Oracle OpenShift platform.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will help you getting a copy of the project up and running on your local machine for development and testing purposes.

 ### Installing